raftAtGit/Chainvayler/README.md

 ```
 helm install kube/chainvayler-bank-sample/ --name chainvayler-sample --set replication.readerCount=2 --set load.actions=5000
 ```
-Increased the action count so we will have more time until they are completed.
+Increased the action count, so we will have more time until they are completed.
 Kill any pod any time, when restarted, they will retrieve the initial state and catch the others.

 For example, from the logs after they are killed and restarted:
 ```